-- 2.1 Concerns or complaints should be raised within three months of the incident or event to which the complaint relates (or, where the complaint relates to a series of incidents or events, within three months of the latest incident or event). - 2.2 Schools have four stages within the complaints procedure that they administer; there is a fifth stage for complainants who have followed these four stages but are still not happy with the outcome - this stage is dealt with by the central MAT staff.
+- 2.1 Concerns or complaints should be raised within three months of the incident or event to which the complaint relates (or, where the complaint relates to a series of incidents or events, within three months of the latest incident or event). - 2.2 Schools have four stages to their complaints procedure.
 The aim is to try to deal with the complaint, to the satisfaction of the complainant, at the earliest possible stage.